 Your Grades Matter!
-In order to continue to receive financial aid, you must meet the Satisfactory Academic Progress (SAP) requirement.
-Makings SAP means that you are maintaining a 2.0 GPA, you have successfully completed 67% of your coursework, and you will graduate on time.
+To continue to receive financial aid, you must meet the Satisfactory Academic Progress (SAP) requirement.
+Making SAP means that you are maintaining a 2.0 GPA, you have successfully completed 67% of your coursework, and you will graduate on time.
 If you do not maintain SAP, you may lose your financial aid.
 If you have questions, please contact financial aid at finaid@imperial.edu.